 Complaints policy & procedure

-It is our aim to always have satisfied patients, to meet your expectations of care and service and to resolve any complaints as efficiently, effectively and politely as possible.
-We take complaints very seriously, we investigate them in a full and fair way and take great care to protect your confidentiality.
+It is our aim to always have satisfied patients, to meet your expectations of care and service and to resolve any complaints as efficiently, effectively and as politely as possible.
+We take complaints very seriously, investigating them in a full and fair manor and we take great care to protect your confidentiality.
 We learn from complaints to improve our care and service.
-We will never discriminate against patients who have made a complaint.
+We will never discriminate against patients who have made a complaint and we will be happy to answer any questions you may have about this procedure.

-Mena Williams is the Complaints Manager and will be your personal contact to assist you with any complaints.
-If your verbal complaint is not resolved to your satisfaction within 24 hours or if you complain in writing, the Complaints Manager will acknowledge it in writing within 3 working days and will aim to provide a full response in writing as soon as practically possible.
+We aim to resolve verbal complaints within 24 hours where possible, but if you complain in writing the Complaints Manager will send an acknowledgement letter within 3 working days and will aim to provide a full response in writing as soon as practical.

-When the investigation has been completed, you will be informed of its outcome in writing and invited to a meeting to discuss the results and any practical solutions that we can offer to you.
+When the investigation has been completed, you will be informed of its outcome in writing.
+We will make our response clear, addressing each of your concerns as best as we can.
+You will also be invited to a meeting to discuss the results and any practical solutions that we can offer to you.
 These solutions could include replacing treatment, refunding fees paid, referring you for specialist treatments or other solutions that meet your needs and resolve the complaint.

-If you are dissatisfied with our response to a complaint you can contact the GDC private dental complaints service within 12 months of the treatment or within 12 months of becoming aware of the issue by calling 020 8253 0800 or visiting www.dentalcomplaints.org.uk
+If you are dissatisfied with our response to a complaint you can contact the GDC private dental complaints service within 12 months of the treatment or within 12 months of becoming aware of the issue.
+Please see the contact details below.

+You can also contact the Care Quality Commission (CQC), who regulates private and NHS dental care services in England by calling 03000 616161.
+They can take action against a service provider that is not meeting their standards.
 The General Dental Council is responsible for regulating all dental professionals.
 You can complain using their online form at www.gdc-uk.org contact them on firstname.lastname@example.org or by calling 020 7167 6000.